alphagov/government-service-design-manual/service-manual/design-and-content/resources/writing-for-transactions.md

 ## Transaction end pages

 The end point of any transaction should be a page on the GOV.UK domain.

-These pages should:
+These pages should let the user know:

-1) Let the user know that they have successfully completed the transaction
+* that they have successfully completed the transaction
-2) If further actions are required, let the users know what they are
-3) If no further actions are required, point users in the direction of other relevant information and services
+* what further actions they need to perform, and when
+* what further actions they can expect from the service, and when
+* who they should contact with any queries or complaints
+* about any related information and services

 ##Further reading
 [Information on designing forms that work on the formsthatwork.com site](http://www.formsthatwork.com/TheArtOfWritingVeryLittle )